 And companies are quickly realizing the benefits.
 The number of worldwide eSignature transactions jumped from 89 million in 2012 to 754 million in 2017.
 That's a lot of contracts.

 So, how can you get started?
-Here are the ten best eSignature solutions in 2018.
-But let’s clarify a few things, first.
+Here are the 100 best eSignature solutions you can use.
+But let's clarify a few things, first.

 eSignature software makes it easy to collect and store these kinds of signatures, usually by enabling you to put entry forms in your documents.
 They also add an extra level of security by ensuring signatures can be verified.